BlogDestinationsThe Walker’s Haute Route from Chamonix to Zermatt in 2026

 You can start the trek in Chamonix, but many trekkers take a bus across the flat valley bottom to the Col De Balme, skipping a flat walk along the valley bottom.

-The Route
+The Chamonix to Zermatt Haute Route

-Starting at the base of the Col De Balme, the entire trek follows a remarkably similar pattern.
+Starting at the base of the Col De Balme, the entire Haute Route follows a remarkably similar pattern.
 Every day you will wake up, hike up through the trees to a high alpine pass, perhaps wander along a ridge for a while, marvel at the views, then finally descend to an isolated village or mountain hut.
 Most days are between six and eight hours of walking, with significant elevation gain (two days have over 1,500 m vertical).
 The untarnished views of pristine mountain peaks, hanging glaciers and expansive valleys, however, are well worth the muscular strain.

 The condition of the trail can at times be challenging.
 Mild scrambling is sometimes necessary, as the grade of the trail can be extremely steep.
 Route finding can also be difficult, but the Swiss government has put out a very high quality GPS map that you can download for free onto your phone.
 This tool is extremely useful, and makes any slight anxiety you might have about the route instantly vanish!